Storgrovhøe

 Storgrovhøe is a mountain in Lom Municipality in Innlandet county, Norway.
 The 2259 m tall mountain is located in the Jotunheimen mountains within Jotunheimen National Park.
 The mountain sits about 25 km southwest of the village of Fossbergom and about 45 km northeast of the village of Øvre Årdal.
-The mountain is surrounded by several other notable mountains including Galdhøi and Juvvasshøi to the northeast; Veslpiggen, Galdhøpiggen, Keilhaus topp, and Storjuvtinden to the southeast; Storgrovtinden and Skardstinden to the south; and Loftet to the southwest.
+The mountain is surrounded by several other notable mountains including Galdhøe and Juvvasshøe to the northeast; Veslpiggen, Galdhøpiggen, Keilhaus topp, and Storjuvtinden to the southeast; Storgrovtinden and Skardstinden to the south; and Loftet to the southwest.